LaunchSchoolKalisz/Launch_School_RB130/variable_scope.md

 variable = "Availability: Within the scope I was defined."
 ```

+The majority of this discussion will discuss scope as it relates to local variables, as local variables follow all of the scoping rules, wehere as the other variable types do not (as discussed above).
 What a perfect seguay to begin to discuss how scopes are created...

 ## Creating Scope